alphagov/govuk-rfcs/rfc-000-external-content.md

 The schema MUST store in the details hash:
 - `hidden_search_terms` - a set of search keywords/phrases that should route users to the page.
 [This field has already been added for smart answers](https://github.com/alphagov/govuk-content-schemas/pull/685/files).
 -  `url` - a URL for the external resource
-- `comment` - an internal description of why the link is relevant to GOV.UK users

 The schema MAY store information about change history.